coreycaskey/sudoku/README.md

 If you don't have Maven installed, follow these steps:

- * Download the latest release zip-file [here](https://maven.apache.org/download.cgi)
+ * Download the latest release bin zip-file [here](https://maven.apache.org/download.cgi)
  * Unzip the file in a meaningful location on your device, like ```/Library/Maven/```
  * Type the following commands in your terminal: